 Tune into this panel as topic experts explore the Federal Health IT Strategic Plan, what it means for agencies, and the steps needed to implement it.
 In what ways do these topic experts see the future of the Federal Health IT Strategic Plan being strengthened by using data?
 What will that look like within the Federal Government?

 Program Manager, Enterprise Intelligence and Data Solutions Program Office, Defense Healthcare Management Systems Program Executive Office, United States Department of Defense

 Chief Technology Officer, CCSQInfo Systems Group, Centers for Medicare & Medicaid Services

-Chief Operating Officer, Office of the National Coordinator for Health Information Technology, U.S. Department of Health and Human Services (invited)
+Director, Office for the Advancement of Telehealth, Health Resources and Services Administration, U.S. Department of Health and Human Services

 Chief Acquisition Officer and Principal Executive Director, Office of Acquisition, Logistics, and Construction, Department of Veterans Affairs

 Principal Technologist - Office Of The CTO, Pure Storage

 Performance Consultant, Dale Carnegie Institute - Tampa Bay